-As of January 22, 2004, directors and executive officers of Guaranty and their affiliates beneficially owned an aggregate of 409,821 shares of Guaranty common stock, or 20.6% of the shares of Guaranty common stock outstanding on that date.
+As of March 1, 2004, directors and executive officers of Guaranty and their affiliates beneficially owned an aggregate of 409,821 shares of Guaranty common stock, or 20.48% of the shares of Guaranty common stock outstanding on that date and entitled to vote on the merger.
 These persons have agreed individually to vote their shares of Guaranty common stock in favor of the merger, and we expect them to do so.

-V oting and Revocation of Proxies
+Voting and Revocation of Proxies